Aha, good to hear you are interested to gain more knowledge in type design and are looking for useful sources. You can already find long

 Many books show novices how stuff should be done, and if you follow that you can be a similar expert too.
 However, this book shows you not to follow somebody else, but instead provides enough foundations to start following yourself.
 Truly inspirational.

 Shows the basics of typography, spacing, leading, all that stuff you need to know to make text work.
 Useful for web & print designers.
-Old skool classic from 1954, luckily available in reprint again since 1995.
+Old skool classic from 1954, outdated in the sense that it doesn’t mention software and pixels.
+But if offers another perspective than what you find on the internet today, so luckily it’s available in reprint again since 1995.